dgpv/bsst/README.md

         Note that if the value itself was never accessed by the script, the model value for it will not be produced, even if the pattern is given that would match it.

+  --sort-model-values='no'

+        When more than one sample is generated for model values, they can be sorted by their byte size: in ascending order if this setting is set to 'asc' or 'size_asc', and in descending order if this setting is set to 'desc' or 'size_desc'.
+For 'asc' and 'desc', the sorting will be done by the value itself.
+For 'size_asc' and 'size_desc', the sorting will be done by the byte size of the value, and after that, by the value itself.

+        When set to 'no', model values will not be sorted

   --report-model-value-sizes=false